 This led me to specialize in women's health under the Functional Nutrition guidelines.
 I think it is my personal journey and ability to relate to what you are going through which makes me a stronger nutritionist for you.

 Education and Certificates:

-Doctorate of Clinical Nutrition, Student, Maryland University of Integrative Health
+Doctorate of Clinical Nutrition, Candidate, Maryland University of Integrative Health

 M.S.
 Applied Clinical Nutrition, New York Chiropractic College

 Certified Nutrition Specialists (CNS)

 Southwest College of Naturopathic Medicine (SCNM) School of Nutrition:: Division Director and Assistant Professor